K8fractal/tetrahedr/README.md

 ## Roadmap of upcoming features
 (updated 11/9/2022)
-- fix flicker on some andriod phones
 - save and load creations
 - paint tool
 - more colors options

+## Known bugs
+- flicker on some andriod phones
+- After adding blocks at the edge of view, remove works inconsistently

 ## Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).